okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 #### 3. Prove user ownership of the mail

-Next, using your own infrastructure and email service, send the user an email with a link including the activation token as a query parameter.
-For example the link used by the sample app, <StackSnippet snippet="proxymodelsampleappactivationtokenlink" inline /> .
+Next, using your infrastructure and email service, send the user an email with a link including the activation token as a query parameter.
+For example, the link used by the sample app, <StackSnippet snippet="proxymodelsampleappactivationtokenlink" inline /> .

 #### 4. Click on link and redeem activation token